This post may contain affiliate links. Read the full disclosure

-Even more of a stand out are the quaint wooden houses in the mountains, such as those throughout Zakopane, with their pointed roofs and window shutters.
+Even more of a stand out is the quaint wooden houses in the mountains, such as those throughout Zakopane, with their pointed roofs and window shutters.
 Zakopane feels like a storybook village, still a perfect example of traditional mountain life in Poland.

 Visit Poland for an affordable holiday destination in Europe.
 The currency in Poland is the Zloty and chances are your dollar will go a long way.